brainhack-school2022/brotherwood_project/README.md

 - Alignment of functional and anatomical MRI data
 - Brain masking and confound extraction

-To see a full report on preprocessing for each subject, see [here](https://github.com/brainhack-school2022/brotherwood_project/tree/master/data/derivatives/html_reports).
+Full reports on preprocessing for each subject can be found in `data/derivatives/html_reports`

 ### Getting Connectivity Data using `nilearn`